UK Discount-rate mortgages explained; A complete guide

 - Is it unlikely you would be looking to raise large amounts of additional borrowing from the property for any reason during the discount period?

-Discount rate mortgages are in general a bad idea when the likelihood of big increases in interest rates is high.
+Discount-rate mortgages are generally a bad idea when the likelihood of big increases in interest rates is high.

-It’s extremely difficult to determine this, though so the decision usually comes down to a risk vs benefit decision for each individual customer
+It’s extremely difficult to determine this though, so the decision usually comes down to a risk vs reward decision for each customer.

-If you cannot afford the risk of rate increases, or the benefit in terms of costs compared to fixed rates in particular is not significant they are a potentially a poor choice.
+If you cannot afford the risk of rate increases, or the benefit in terms of costs compared to fixed-rates is not significant they are a potentially a poor choice.

-If the most competitive tracker products are similar in cost then again it is likely that the additional risks of a discount deal would not weigh up.
+If the most competitive tracker products are similar in cost then again, the additional risks of a discount deal would likely not weigh up.

-As they also tend to have early repayment penalties they may often be less suitable for someone who might want to move home or sell the property during the discount period.
+As they also tend to have early repayment penalties they may be less suitable for someone who could want to move home or sell the property during the discount period.

-The same thing also applies to anyone who is likely to want to raise money sizeable amount of additional lending from the property during the early repayment charges and in these cases variable rates or trackers without repayment charges are an alternative that need consideration.
+The same thing also applies to anyone likely to want to raise a sizeable amount of additional lending from the property during the early repayment charges and in these cases variable-rates or trackers without repayment penalties are an alternative that needs consideration.

-As with all of these things though each case is different and so individual advice should be sought before making any decision.
+As with all things though each case is different and so individual advice should be sought before making any decision.